SDU-eScience/UCloud/backend/project-service/README.md

 projects, that is a project without a parent.
 This allows users of UCloud to create a hierarchy of projects.
 The project hierarchy plays a significant role in accounting.

+Normal users can create a project through the [grant application](../grant-service/README.md) feature.

 A project can be uniquely identified by the path from the root project to the leaf-project.
 As a result, the `title` of a project must be unique within a single project. `title`s are case-insensitive.